ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 end
 ```

 The above code handles looping over the leaderboard list.
-It fetches each entry from the `ENTRIES` children list by using a `counter` that is incremented on each iteration.
+The code fetches each entry from the `ENTRIES` children list by using a `counter` that is incremented on each iteration.
 If the counter is greater than 10, then the loop will be broke by using the `break` keyword.

 Lines 10 and 11 update the name and time by using the [entry](../api/leaderboardentry/) from the leaderboard list.